lauvshree/ASLADigitechLearningMaterial/Express and Node.md

 * It will generate the contents for your package.json and asks you to check if the details are OK.
 * Once you confirm, the details are all written on to the package.json.

-Open the api folder now in VSCode and you will see the directory structure with all the content, including the api.js and the update package.json.
+Open the api folder now in VSCode and you will see the directory structure with all the content, including the update package.json.

 The next thing we need to create Web API is express.
 We will install express through the terminal with the following command.